47hxl-53r/reverse-me/Readme.md

 </p>

 # Reverse Me
-> This is an advanced level python reverse engineering CTF which goes through obfuscated cheesy codes.
+> This is an easy level python reverse engineering CTF which goes through obfuscated cheesy codes.

 # Submission
 > To submit the flag, click [here](https://wa.me/+918606672509)!